nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

   This provides *strong* assurance that the credential is being presented by the legitimate user, as biometric methods like fingerprint or facial recognition are difficult to fake.
 However, not all wallets or devices support biometrics, which may limit accessibility and multiple biometrics may be enrolled in the device.
 >
 >- **Independently match biometric data**
-  The website could request the credential’s portrait during presentation and independently verify it using a real-time online biometric confirmation (e.g., facial match).
-This provides *very strong* assurance but involves significant technical and privacy overhead, and may create barriers and resistance for users.
+  The website could request the credential’s portrait during presentation and independently verify it using an online biometric confirmation (e.g., facial match).
+This, in effect, replicates what an in-person presentation achieves, where a human relying party can check the user presenting the credential against the portrait contained in the credential.
+This provides *very strong* assurance (by not being dependent on the authenticator but rather re-binding the user) but involves significant technical and privacy overhead and may create barriers and resistance for users.
 >
 >Ultimately, the website must balance its regulatory obligations with usability and inclusion, selecting an approach that provides sufficient assurance without unduly excluding legitimate users.
+>

+Authentication Assurance is currently provided to relying parties through the DISTF accreditation process.
+How this can be practically implemented will be detailed further in [6.
+Trust Model](#6-trust-model)

+>[!NOTE]
+>Technological solutions to the question of credential holder verification are also being explored through the development of [ISO/IEC 23220-4](https://www.iso.org/standard/86785.html) and this reference architecture will be updated in the future to reflect these options.

 ##### 3.5.1.1 Platform authenticators